antoniusnaumann/atom-lang/README.md

 By default, functions and types are internal to the package, i.e., visible to all other files in `src/` if not marked with the `-` prefix.
 Libraries (= other packages) are placed in `deps/`.
 In order for other packages to be visible, functions and types have to be marked with the `+` prefix.
 Libraries written in Atom are compiled together with the source code, while libraries provided as dynamic libraries are linked during compilation.

+Additionally, single file Atom programs without dependencies can be run with `atom <FILE>`.

 ## Basics

 ### Structs & Tuples